menna5/College-implentations/README.md

 # College-implentations
-This repository is for my code for college.
-It's my second year.
-I'm studying CS at Benha university.
+This repository is for my implementation through college semesters.
+#### Faculty of Computers and AI, Benha university.